 Engine manufacturing company that has cooperatively developed racing motors with Ford for many years.
 Named after co-founders Mike Costain and Keith Duckworth.

 Turning the front wheels in the direction of a slide to prevent the car from spinning out of control.

 A NASCAR term for getting the right-hand side of the car close to the outside wall and rubbing the sheet metal and paint.

 Acronym for "Data Acquisition Geek," a computer expert who maintains a team's Data Acquisition system and analyzes the data.

-Teams use sophisticated sensors, transmitters, computers and software to provide information on what the car and the driver are doing.
+Teams use sophisticated sensors, transmitters, computers, and software to provide information on what the car and the driver are doing.
 Everything from engine stress to the driver's heartbeat can be monitored.
-The information is analyzed to improve handling, performance and even driver technique.
+The information is analyzed to improve handling, performance, and even driver technique.
 Data can be acquired by connecting a computer to the car or by wireless telemetry.
-In sim-racing, this data is recorded during a race and is accessible to be analyzed, sometime with additional software, much like in real racing.
+In sim racing, this data is recorded during a race and is accessible to be analyzed, sometimes with additional software, much like in real racing.

 The trunk lid of a stock car.

 DECREASING RADIUS CORNER